The 16 Best State Parks in Connecticut to Visit Asap

 Wow Factor: Mianus River State Park is next to two other protected areas of land that form a huge complex of nearly 400 acres!

 You’ll find plenty of things to do at Mianus River State Park, a sprawling natural oasis along the Stamford/Greenwich border.
 This beautiful park is heavily forested and has some pretty neat caves to check out, too.
-It’s a relaxing spot perfect for an afternoon out in nature.
+It’s a relaxing spot perfect for an afternoon out in nature in Connecticut.

 I don't know about you, but I'm ready to get out and explore!
-Share your favorite state park in Connecticut in the comments.
+What are your favorite Connecticut state parks?
+If yours isn't listed, please share it with us through our nominations page, and maybe you'll see it featured in a future post.

 Subscribe to our newsletter